zhongguang-cn/ao.space/README.md

 ### The Client

-The client serves as the front-end of the entire system, granting us with access to all functionalities of the AO.space.
+The client functions as the system's frontend, granting us with access to all functionalities of the AO.space.
 It encompasses Web, iOS, Android platforms, providing the following key modules:

 - End-to-End Encryption Channel
 - Binding to AO.space